davekinkead/thesis/chapters/02-authority-and-justification/lit-review.md

 ### Leslie Green 1990

 The defining characteristic of the state is that it claims supreme authority over its subjects.

-- "All modern states claim authority over their citizens and that is one thing that distinguishes them from bands of robbers" p1
+> All modern states claim authority over their citizens and that is one thing that distinguishes them from bands of robbers. -- p1

 Legitimacy is not a necessary condition for the existence of the state.

 Just rule is a necessary but not sufficient condition for authority.

-- "A state is legitimate only if, all things considered, its rule is morally justified" p5
+> "A state is legitimate only if, all things considered, its rule is morally justified" p5

 The exercise of authority is the mean to which states achieve their objectives.
 Its value is conditional upon the justice of those ends. p5